 Bottom line: Don’t pull your stocks because some dude on the news told you to do it.
 If you’re feeling stumped when it comes to investing, connect with a trusted SmartVestor Pro who can help you make good investment decisions and talk you through your options.

 Remember, a recession means the economy as a whole is in a slump for six months.
 And at this point in the game, that hasn’t happened yet.
 But what is happening is your life.
 The money decisions you make every day impact you more than anything an “economic expert” could predict.

 What have the last six months been like at your house?
 Think about it.
 Have your finances been in a recession of their own?
-If you’ve had a downtick, now is the time to turn it around.
+If you’ve had a downturn or are currently out of work because of the coronavirus, now is the time to really dig in and get serious.
 Don’t wait for a recession to get your money in order.
 Get intentional about how you handle your money now.

 And maybe you don’t even know where to start.
 It’s easy to spot a red flag and know things need to change, but it’s hard to know exactly how to make it happen.
 So set aside three minutes to sit down and take our assessment.
 Answer a few questions about your money habits, and get started with a plan you can put into action today!